PrithivirajDamodaran/Styleformer/README.md

 **Area 2: Post-processing**
 - Apply style transfers to machine generated text.
 - e.g.
-    - Refine a Summarised text to active voice + formal language.
+    - Refine a Summarised text to active voice + formal tone.
-    - Refine a Translated text to more casual to reach younger audience.
+    - Refine a Translated text to more casual tone to reach younger audience.

 **Area 3: Assisted writing**
 - Integrate this to any human writing interfaces like email clients, messaging tools or social media post authoring tools.
 Your creativity is your limit to te uses.